Nivekkb/SELF/SELF_DOCS/business/SELF-PRICING.md

 A: Emotional safety requires professional discipline.
 Free tiers encourage experimentation without accountability.
 We provide free evaluation and academic tiers instead.

 **Q: Can we negotiate custom pricing?**
-A: No. Uniform rates prevent safety dilution.
-Everyone pays the same published rates for the same tier and usage.
+A: Enterprise contracts can vary in terms (procurement, SLA, review cadence).
+The core principle remains: pricing cannot be reduced in ways that undermine safety operations or assurance integrity.

-**Q: What happens if we exceed our conversation limit?**
+**Q: What happens if we exceed our MAU tier?**
-A: You’ll be billed for overage at your tier’s per‑1,000 rate.
-We’ll notify you at 80% and 100% of your included usage.
+A: If you exceed your MAU tier for 2 consecutive months, you move to the next tier.
+We’ll notify you when you approach your tier boundary.

 **Q: Are there discounts for long-term commitments?**
 A: No. Safety isn’t discounted.
-Pricing is already usage-based; longer commitments don’t change rates.
+Pricing is tiered to real-world impact (MAU) and assurance scope; longer commitments don’t change rates.

 **Q: What's your refund policy?**
 A: No refunds for the current billing period.
 If you cancel, service ends at the end of the paid period.